MightyOrm/Mighty/docs/docs/differences-from-massive.md

 ## Validation

+- Automatic pre-validation before CRUD actions is off by default in Mighty, set `PrevalidationType = Prevalidation.Full` (or `Prevalidation.Lazy`) on your validator class to enable it
+- All validation is now done via overridable methods in the `Mighty.Validation.Validator` class, not in the `MightyOrm` class itself.
+If you need validation you should create your own `Validator` subclass, overriding the methods which you need, and pass an instance of it to the constructor of `MightyOrm`
 - `IsValid(item)` now returns a `List<object>` of errors (this is intentionally a `List`, not an `IList`).
 Each object is one error; the error objects are typically strings, but you get to decide this in your validation class.
-So `db.IsValid(item).Errors.Count == 0` checks for no errors (and `IsValid` can return the reported errors immediately, without storing them in a shared variable which might potentially be overwritten by other calls to the same instance of Mighty).
+So `db.IsValid(item).Errors.Count == 0` checks for no errors (and `IsValid` can return the reported errors immediately, without storing them in a shared variable which might potentially be overwritten by other calls to the same instance of Mighty)
-  - As in Massive, you may not even need to to call `IsValid(item)` directly, since validation is called automatically during CRUD operations.
+  - As in Massive, you may well not be calling `IsValid(item)` directly anyway, since validation is called automatically during CRUD operations
-- All validation is now done via hooks in the `Mighty.Validation.Validator` class, not in the `MightyOrm` class itself.
-If you need validation you should create your own subclass of this, override the hook methods which you need, and pass a new instance of it to the constructor of `MightyOrm`.

 ## CRUD